We Tested 5 Chat Widgets with Google Lighthouse — Here’s What Happened

 What this means for your site

-- Every 100ms of TBT costs conversions.
 Google's research shows that mobile pages losing 100ms of responsiveness see measurable drops in engagement.
-Tawk.to adds 620ms of blocking time—that's real visitors bouncing.
+Tawk.to adds 340ms of blocking time — that's real visitors bouncing.

-- Mobile users feel it most.
-Our test simulated 4G—a best-case mobile scenario.
-On 3G or congested networks, 682 KB of unused JavaScript is devastating.
+Our test simulated 4G — a best-case mobile scenario.
+On 3G or congested networks, heavy JavaScript payloads are devastating.

 Try GhostChat free